 The third event occurred exactly four weeks ago.
 I had been given a diagnosis of lung cancer and I underwent a surgical procedure to remove the lower lobe of my left lung.
 Coupled with the emotional trauma of the precipitous separation of the previous week and the crisis regardingf Kensie’s health, I struggled painfully and long to recover.

-So, we all have our little crises, canines and humans alike, over how we want our love, over how much we want, over how much we need, and over what happens to us when we lose it.
-The boyfriend ran out of the house in a seemingly fabricated rage.
+We all have our little crises, canines and humans alike, over how we want our love, over how much we want, over how much we need, and over what happens to us when we lose it.
+The boyfriend ran out of the house in a seemingly fabricated rage over a bad case of nerves.
 Kensey felt she lost my love.
 And I was in terror over a cancer diagnosis.
 It brought out the worse in us all.

 As I hate to be alone more than anything in the world, having my borzoi, and now Kensie my Silken Windhound, is essential.
 But I do not do so well outside of a relationship with a significant other, either.
 But I cannot “fix” that problem as easily as buying a dog.
 In fact, it is in the hands of destiny regarding how it will be resolved.
 I have learned I cannot do very much about it.
 If there were a personal God, He would have had mercy on me long ago having tired of my repetitious prayers and Novenas.
 He would have found and sent me the man who truly loved me, free of abuse and abandonment.
 But there is no such man Today, I walk alone through the maelstroms of bizarre challenges and events that mar my life like a scar.
 For they are challenges and events He has put in my life.
 Therefore, I must live them alone but gratefully, with Kensie, today.
 For we are partners in recovery from the brink of death.